gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

    - Test both direct URL access and client-side navigation to the route

 2. **API Routes**:
-   - Ensure Cloudflare Functions are properly enabled in your project settings
+   - Ensure the API subdomain is correctly set up in Cloudflare DNS
+   - Verify the API Worker is deployed and responding correctly
-   - Check the Functions log in the Cloudflare dashboard for any errors
+   - Check the console logs for any errors in the API redirection

 3. **Static Assets**:
    - Make sure static assets are being correctly included in the deployment